| |

-The California Joint Replacement Registry (CJRR) is a longitudinal database for total-hip and total-knee replacements performed in California.
-The goals of the registry are to support device surveillance, quality measurement, and effectiveness research.
-The registry will collect data regarding patient demographics, surgical risk factors, implanted devices, complication rates, and subjective outcome measures related to these orthopedic procedures and store these data in a practical and secure hosted technology platform.
+The California Joint Replacement Registry (CJRR) was a longitudinal database for total-hip and total-knee replacements performed in California.
+The goals of the registry were to support device surveillance, quality measurement, and effectiveness research.
+Between 2011 and 2016, the registry collected data from participating sites regarding patient demographics, surgical risk factors, implanted devices, complication rates, and subjective outcome measures.
+A centralized, secure hosting platform aggregated these data into uniform data structures and makes them available for reporting and analysis.

-The Pacific Business Group on Health and the California HealthCare Foundation engaged Sujansky & Associates to develop the functional requirements for the CJRR platform and to oversee the technical development and deployment of the platform.
+The Pacific Business Group on Health and the California HealthCare Foundation engaged Sujansky & Associates to develop the functional requirements for the CJRR platform and to oversee the technical development, deployment, and operation of this resource.

 Functional Requirements for the California Joint Replacement Registry (PDF)